 We recommend that you download maps.me for your trip to Cuba, the locations of the Viazul bus terminals are accurate on the app and you don’t need to have data or wifi to access the maps once they’ve been downloaded.

-In order to buy your tickets, your best bet is to write down the following
+To buy your tickets, your best bet is to write down the following

 - The route that you require